 - 1. Meet with the advisor to discuss any options - 2.
 Complete the course withdrawal form. - 3.
-Submit course withdrawal form to advisor, course coordinator of affected course, registrar and Associate Dean.

-4. Meet with Advisor and Associate Dean to revise program of study.
+Submit course withdrawal form to advisor, course coordinator of affected course, registrar and Associate Dean. - 4.
+Meet with Advisor and Associate Dean to revise program of study.

 The number of courses from which a student can withdraw (outside of an approved Emergency Academic Hiatus) is three.
 Withdrawal from a fourth course will result in review by the Administrative Team for possible dismissal.
-Students who need to withdraw from all courses in a term must request an Emergency Academic Hiatus.
+Students who need to withdraw from all courses in a term after the beginning of a term must request an Emergency Academic Hiatus (see Emergency Academic Hiatus policy).
 A student who withdraws from a course at any time in the term or for any reason after the add/ drop period, will be charged full tuition for a course retake when they re-enroll in the course.